zipporahprice/SENG202-Project/README.md

 - Build plugins:
     - JavaFX Gradle plugin for working with (and packaging) JavaFX applications easily

-You are expected to understand the content provided and build your application on top of it.
-If there is anything you would like more information about please reach out to the tutors.

 ## Importing Project (Using IntelliJ)
 IntelliJ has built-in support for Gradle.
 To import your project: